Corporate Compliance Update - 2013

-Educate your staff on the specific requirements surrounding incident-to services and billing.
+Incident to is not allowed in a hospital setting just a free standing physician office.
+Hospitals should continue to educate your staff on the specific requirements surrounding incident-to services and billing.
 Make sure documentation supports the incident-to service.
 You may have to revise your documentation templates and workflows to make sure you are being compliant.

 Evaluation and Management Services (Multiple Issues)

 The OIG continues to review E/M services for aberrant billing patterns.
 The goal is to confirm that the appropriate level and type of E/M service is being billed.

 We have been living with this type of scrutiny for decades, but with EHRs becoming more prevalent, the level of review is becoming more intense.
 The key is to provide ongoing education and training to your practitioners and continue your chart review activities to ensure compliance.

 This is a continued review of practices related to the number of follow-up E/M services provided by physicians as part of the global surgery period to determine whether the practices have changed since the global surgery fee concept was introduced.